 The risks associated with extended third trimester ingestion of blue cohosh specifically suggest that it should be avoided as a partus preparator.

 Red raspberry leaf tea, 2 cups daily, on the other hand, is know to be safe in pregnancy, and several studies have now shown that taking it regularly in the last trimester can make labor easier, reduces the need for medical interventions in labor, and makes baby less likely to need any resuscitation.
-I’d say that this makes it a great herb to use for getting ready for birth!
+Red dates eaten in the 3rd trimester have also been shown to be safe and effective at making labor easier – and they're delicious To learn how to use these – head over to this article.

 Herbs can provide substantial relief for common symptoms and concerns that arise during pregnancy and childbirth.
 The power of herbs should be respected during pregnancy, and therefore, they should be used with caution.
 However, many herbs may be contraindicated on the basis of very limited findings, erroneous reports, or by association with a problem rather than a proven causal effect.